 The practice of omitting or decreasing insulin causes excessive blood glucose to enter the urine.
 The person excretes these glucose calories, resulting in rapid weight loss.
-According to the ADA, up to 33% of women who have type 1 diabetes engage in insulin restriction; diabulimia is more common among teens and young women ages 15 to 30.
+According to the ADA, up to 33% of women who have type 1 diabetes engage in insulin restriction; diabulimia occurs more commonly among teens and young women ages 15 to 30.

 Left untreated, insulin restriction can cause muscle wasting, dehydration, and eventually, diabetic ketoacidosis.
 With this complication, your body cannot effectively use glucose for energy because of a lack of insulin.
-At first, weight loss occurs as the body breaks down fat.
+At first, bulimia causes weight loss to occur as the body breaks down fat.
 Over time, DKA causes excessive urination, constant thirst, fruity-scented breath, the presence of ketones in the urine, fatigue, vomiting, nausea, and difficulty breathing.
 Left untreated, this condition can cause coma or even be fatal.